a24525193/Clustering-Approaches/README.md

 - metric：The distance metric to use in the case that y is a collection of observation vectors; ignored otherwise.
 - optimal_ordering：If True, the linkage matrix will be reordered so that the distance between successive leaves is minimal.
 This results in a more intuitive tree structure when the data are visualized. defaults to False, because this algorithm can be slow, particularly on large datasets.

+After building the module, make the result into a scatter and output it into a plot.